 Also destined for Lindbergh is a Boeing 727 operated by Pacific Southwest Airlines (PSA).
-Flight 182 is a regularly-scheduled flight from Sacramento to San Diego with a stopover in Los Angeles.
-It’s a commuter flight and is carrying over two dozen PSA employees who are bound for the airline’s San Diego Headquarters.
+Flight 182 is a regularly scheduled flight from Sacramento to San Diego with a stopover in Los Angeles.
+It’s a commuter flight and is carrying over two dozen PSA employees bound for the airline’s San Diego Headquarters.

 During this time, the Cessna deviates approximately 20 degrees from its assigned heading.
 While this may seem small, the Cessna is now following the same heading as the 727.
 Tower control again alerts Flight 182 about the Cessna, though the positioning seems to throw the PSA crew off.